dimitri-nicolo/calico/README.md

   ```

 * Create a factory function to create a resource storage implementation.
 Use
-  pkg/storage/calico/licenseKey_storage.go as a model for your work - this is
+  `pkg/storage/calico/licenseKey_storage.go` as a model for your work - this is
   basically a copy/paste and then update the resource type declarations.

-* Add your factory function to `NewStorage()` function in pkg/storage/calico/storage_interface.go,
+* Add your factory function to `NewStorage()` function in
-  for example:
+  `pkg/storage/calico/storage_interface.go`.
+For example:

   ```
   func NewStorage(...) {